wrhansen/ConfigTreeView/README.txt

 For more information refer to
 =============================

-	For setting up the config file refer to 'HOW_TO_CONFIG_FILE' For creating a custom ConfigTreeView prototype refer to 'HOW_TO_CUSTOM' For example config file structures refer to: examples/config_example.py
+	For setting up the config file refer to: docs/how_to_config_file.txt

+	For creating a custom ConfigTreeView prototype refer to: docs/how_to_custom.txt

+	For example config file structures refer to: examples/config_example.py

 	For example using a ConfigTreeView refer to: examples/using_config_treeview.py

 	For example of a ConfigTreeView prototype refer to: examples/custom_treeview.py